 Among other things, Murphy sometimes struggles to break anchors and gets locked up on the outside.
-His length is exceptional and a definite strength, but it might not be quantifiably elite.
+His length is exceptional and a definite strength, but it’s not quite quantifiably elite.
 He can improve his leverage management, as he sometimes drifts up too high with his pad level and gives up leverage.
 At times, he also pops up too high off the snap and negates leverage early.
-And lastly, Murphy can be inconsistent reading options and play fakes.
+And lastly, Murphy can be inconsistent in reading options and play fakes.

 Murphy’s all-encompassing profile grants him some projected scheme versatility.
-At the end of the day, he’s an elite physical talent with a phenomenal combination of burst, power, and play strength.
+At the end of the day, he’s a phenomenal physical talent with a rare combination of burst, athletic energy, power, and play strength.
 At his maximum projection, he can be a game-wrecker — not just on the edge but on the entire defensive line.

 Strengths: Explosive college pass rusher who is also an outstanding athlete.
 Moves well in any direction, displays good change-of-direction ability, and quickly gets out to the flanks in pursuit of plays.
 Plays with balance as well as body control, fires off the snap with a quick first step, and shows a closing burst.